Meet Our Team

 M.S., Biotechnology, Northeastern University, 2023

 I am dedicated to developing technologies that enable us to overcome the obstacles that impede human health and well-being.
-My expertise primarily encompasses nucleic acids and lipid nanoparticles, and I am investigating their potential for pharmaceutical applications.
+To this end, my research encompasses developing novel mRNA- and circRNA-LNP vaccines.
+Their applications include vaccines against malaria, HIV-1, SARS-CoV-2, MERS-Cov, and tuberculosis that can generate potent and durable tissue-resident immune responses.
 In my approach to research, I maintain an open mind and conduct science with integrity, pursuing knowledge that can fulfill an unmet need.
 For leisure, I enjoy hiking, reading, writing, and – of course – learning new things.

 alaa.selim@utoronto.ca